seldon1000/NextPass/README.md

 # Build and run
-NextPass is built entirely using Jetpack Compose toolkit, hence Android Studio Artic Fox (currently Canary branch) is **required** to build the app without issues.
+NextPass is built entirely using Jetpack Compose toolkit, hence Android Studio Artic Fox (currently Canary branch) and Kotlin >=1.4.32 are **required** to build the app without issues.
+Just import the project from Version Control, let Gradle do its (endless) magic and then build&run.
+Nextcloud app is required by NextPass to work and communicate with the Nextcloud server.

 ***README IN PROGRESS***